alagunoff/vclite-back-end-express/README.md

-VCLite is a fictional project, which is a lightweight version of [vc.ru](https://vc.ru/).
+VClite is a fictional project, which is a lightweight version of [vc.ru](https://vc.ru/).

 ***